telerik/ajax-docs/controls/breadcrumb/overview.md

 ## Add a RadBreadcrumb Control

-To add a RadBreadcrumb similar to the one in picture above follow the steps:
+To add a RadBreadcrumb similar to the one shown in Figure 1 follow the steps:

 1. Add a **ScriptManager** control on a Web Form.